seamussmith/APCSAJavaTemplate/README.md

 ### Running and Debugging

 In VSCode, use the Run and Debug feature to run or debug.
-(Click on the bug and play button on the left side, or press <kbd>F5</kbd>)
+(Click on the bug and play button on the left side, or press the <kbd>F5</kbd> key)

 ### Building